 “Guests were going to be arriving any minute, and I knew I needed to find something to keep them outside of the church,” Zapala says, and sweet salvation came in the form of an ice cream truck parked a few blocks away.
 “I explained the situation and the driver happily agreed to serve ice cream to all of the waiting guests (the bill was later dealt with by one of the bride’s relatives).
 Since it was a beautiful summer day, guests thought this was part of the wedding, and they all seemed to love it.”

 We asked pros to share some of the most common mishaps they’ve encountered on the day of a major wedding event in the hopes that it will help other couples avoid any potential snafus.

-Disaster #1: You Wake up to Red, Splotchy Skin, or a Giant Zit
+Waking Up to Red, Splotchy Skin or a Giant Zit

 “I had a bride get a facial the day before her wedding,” says Sam Salk from Mobile Bridal Salon.
 “That following morning, her entire forehead was scabbed and looked as if she had been burned.
 She had a severe reaction to whatever products the esthetician had used.
 I use this as a cautionary tale for my future brides.”

 Damage control: She spent more time covering the bride’s skin with various concealers and foundation using her fingers and a beauty blender to get the most natural-looking coverage.
 “Her skin ended up looked amazing in her photos,” says Salk.
 If a massive pimple is your problem, then the quickest fix is to have a dermatologist give you a cortisone injection to minimize inflammation ASAP.